hittanamo/starlify-tibco-mashery-connector/README.md

 # Starlify connector for Tibco Mashery api gateway
-Exports the api details to starlify as Service, Sysytem and Flow.
+Exports the API details to Starlify as systems and services.

 ## Dependencies
-   1. Java-8 +
+   Java-8 +

 ### spring-boot-starter-web
-For exposure of connector etc. on http.
+For exposure of connectors etc. on http.

 ## Configuration
-Make sure proper Tibco Mashery api gateway and starlify url's configured properly in properties file like this
+Make sure proper Tibco Mashery API Gateway and Starlify url's configured properly in properties file like this:

 ```
 		mashrey: